What’s new in Ewing tumor research and treatment?

 Scientists are developing new techniques to more accurately diagnose Ewing tumors.
-New lab tests of tumor samples (see the section “How are Ewing tumors diagnosed?”) are being studied to see if they can help identify Ewing tumors and give more information on how well specific treatments might cure that particular tumor.
+New lab tests of tumor samples (see “How are Ewing tumors diagnosed?”) are being studied to see if they can help identify Ewing tumors and give more information on how well treatments might cure that particular tumor.

 Researchers are looking to develop better treatments for Ewing tumors, as well as to find less toxic treatments for those that can be cured.

-The Children’s Oncology Group, individual universities, and children’s hospitals are studying new chemotherapy combinations, which often include newer drugs such as topotecan, irinotecan, temozolomide, gemcitabine, docetaxel, trabectedin, and mithramycin (plicamycin).
+The Children’s Oncology Group, individual universities, and children’s hospitals are studying new chemotherapy combinations, which often include drugs such as topotecan, irinotecan, temozolomide, gemcitabine, docetaxel, and mithramycin (plicamycin).